A fundraising campaign for artists, cultural workers, creatives based in Manila, Philippines.

 Who will receive this subsidy?
 Performance artists, cultural workers, and production crew for live events based in Manila are free to apply.
 Requirements would be artist profile or resume, work reference and a letter narrating how COVID-19 has affected them.
 The subsidy will be awarded as funds are available.

 (2) Long Term / Recovery Response

-The goal is to raise a minimum of 250,000 Php (5,000 USD) to setup a recovery fund to jump start artist projects covering the period of June 2020 to May 2021.
+The goal is to raise a minimum of 250,000 Php (5,000 USD) to setup a recovery fund to jumpstart artist projects covering the period of September 2020 to May 2021.

 Developments in terms of research and production will be shared once the season commences.

 Along with this fundraising effort, #HomeNotAlone is also a campaign promoting creative release through online sharing & collaboration where anyone can share a photo or video on social media (Instagram, Twitter, Facebook) answering the question "how are you coping in these times of the COVID-19 Pandemic?"
 To create a digital movement, we encourage the use of the hashtag when uploading photos and videos of those who wish to participate.
 As part of the campaign's Phase 1 (Emergency & Relief Response), this effort to share stories and creativity encourages empathy and togetherness when we are forced to stay home and be physically distant.

 We hope that you will contribute to this fundraising campaign to help artists and cultural workers amidst this global crisis.
 Should you want to donate to the cause, here are the available modes of donation.
 Any amount is welcome.

 Bank Swift Code: BNORPHMM